HomeHealth articlesvomitingDiverticulitis - Symptoms | Causes | Diagnosis | Treatment

 What Is the Difference Between Diverticulitis and Diverticulosis?

-Presence of diverticula without any infection or inflammation is called as diverticulosis.
+The presence of diverticula without any infection or inflammation is called diverticulosis.
 In most of the cases, diverticulosis does not show any symptoms, and in that case, treatment is not required.
 Although, in some cases, it may show some symptoms like abdominal pain and bloating sensation.
-This condition is called as symptomatic uncomplicated diverticular disease.
-Facts show that a few of people suffering from symptomatic uncomplicated diverticular disease eventually may develop diverticulitis.
+This condition is called symptomatic uncomplicated diverticular disease.
+Facts show that a few people suffering from symptomatic uncomplicated diverticular disease eventually may develop diverticulitis.

 Conclusion:

 Diverticulitis is usually common in the Western world.
 Mostly, it can be managed through short-term changes in diet and medication.
 If complications occur, they might be serious.
-In case of complications of diverticulitis, the doctor might advise the patient to get treated in a hospital and might require surgery to repair damage to the colon.
+In case of complications of diverticulitis, the doctor might advise the patient to get treated in a hospital which might require surgery to repair damage to the colon.
+With proper care and lifestyle adjustments, the individuals can experience symptom relief and prevent future episodes.

 Frequently Asked Questions